oracle/graal/truffle/docs/TruffleStrings.md

 TruffleString strings expose the following properties:

 * `byteLength`: The string's length in bytes, exposed via the `byteLength` method.
-* `codePointLength`: The string's length in code points, exposed via `CodePointLengthNode`.
+* `codePointLength`: The string's length in codepoints, exposed via `CodePointLengthNode`.
 * `isValid`: Can be queried via `IsValidNode` to check whether the string is encoded correctly.
 * `codeRange`: Provides coarse information about the string's content, exposed via `GetCodeRangeNode`.
 This property can have the following values: